-- Bringing a diversity of opinions and views to bear on its decisions. - Developing and expressing a collective responsibility for all aspects of the board's role. - Ensuring there are positive conditions for the motivation of the Chief Executive and that there is adequate training to support him/her in their role. - Performing such other functions as are prescribed by law or assigned to the board. - Demonstrating strong alignment to customer service, good stewardship, and ratepayer expectation. - Operating in a manner that recognises and respects the significance of Te Tiriti / the Treaty.
+- Behaving proactively rather than reacting to events and to the initiatives of others. - Bringing a diversity of opinions and views to bear on its decisions. - Developing and expressing a collective responsibility for all aspects of the beoard's role. - Ensuring there are positive conditions for the motivation of the Chief Executive and that there is adequate training to support him/her in their role. - Performing such other functions as are prescribed by law or assigned to the beard. - Demonstrating strong alignment to customer service, good stewardship and ratepayer expectation. - Operating in a manner that recognises and respects the significance of Te Tiriti / the Treaty.
 To honour this commitment, the principles of Te Tiriti / the Treaty will be used as a guide to inform AT's approach when making decisions about matters affecting Māori.